Table of Contents

 One dessert or a couple drinks out with friends will NOT sabotage your entire week!
 Enjoy that time free from bad feelings and MOVE ON shame-free!
 Remember, we change best by feeling good, not by feeling bad.

-For those of you who are new to the podcast, Blythe is unapologetically health-minded.
+For those of you who are new to Cut The Fat Podcast, Blythe is unapologetically health-minded.
 She has a reputation for bringing her salad dressing to restaurants.
 She is also “that person” who brings healthy food to cookouts.

 Bringing junk food to a party is neither memorable, nor does it serve you.
 Like Blythe, become known for a particularly tasty, healthy meal.
 Bring a healthy option with you to get-togethers, one that is a lateral-shift as we discussed.